 This is a general example of reading fluency expectations.
 Notice how they graduate to more skilled/advanced reading with each passing grade.

 Pre K & Kindergarten it is appropriate to read word-by-word with some phrases or chunking as they begin to build confidence.
-Better fluency follows as kids build confidence.
+Better fluency follows as kids learn spelling patters & build confidence with experience reading them.

 First Graders may begin the school year reading word-for-word and pointing to each word as they read.
 It is appropriate at this age until they have mastered tracking words 1:1.
 As understanding of reading fluency & comprehension begins to solidify children read more in chunks, phrases or “scoops” (3- 4 words at a time) which sounds more relaxed and natural.